Cantor's isomorphism theorem: Related results

 In temporal logic, various formalizations of the concept of an interval of time can be shown to be equivalent to defining an interval by a pair of distinct elements of a dense unbounded linear order.
 This connection implies that these theories are also countably categorical, and can be uniquely modeled by intervals of rational numbers.

+Sierpiński's theorem stating that any two countable metric spaces without isolated points are homeomorphic can be seen as a topological analogue of Cantor's isomorphism theorem, and can be proved using a similar back-and-forth argument.